ane/ane.github.io/_posts/2015-12-07-start-once-software.md

 is a log processor that computes the state of some system based on the content of some logs.
 A start-once processor would continuously monitor the log inputs and update its model of the system.
-If it has to churn through a lot of logs at the start, it may have a initial delaym but because the model is persistent, any changes to the model can be computed quickly.
+If it has to churn through a lot of logs at the start, it may have a initial delay but because the model is persistent, any changes to the model can be computed quickly.

 Storing the model can be done in two ways.
 If RAM becomes a limitation (will